 Try this next time stress, anxiety or panic is present.
 Ground yourself by sitting on the ground or a chair if possible.
 Inhale deeply for a count of five, hold at the top for a count of five and then exhale deeply for a count of eight with an open mouth.
 Imagine you are fogging up a mirror.
 This will stimulate the vagus nerve to elicit the relaxation response.

 WEEKLY PRACTICE TASKS

-FORMAL PRACTICE- Regulating Practices
+FORMAL PRACTICE- Body Scan & Regulating Practices

 ***As best you can try not to judge any sensations or unpleasant feelings/ emotions that arise.
 Try to bring a level of curiosity to each moment as it unfolds.
 If you notice your mind wandering remember that is a normal habit of the mind.
-Just come back to the felt sense of the breath in the body.
+Just come back to the felt sense of the sensations in the body.
 It may be good to write down where the mind went to when it wandered away.